Devoir/server/README.md

 To run the server make sure you have **node** and **npm** (node package manager) installed.

+Before you start set an environment variable

+NODE_ENV=dev

 Go to the directory and run
     $ npm install
     $ node server.js